Diphtheria, tetanus, acellular pertussis, polio vaccine (Intramuscular route)

 Uses of This Medicine:

 Diphtheria, tetanus, and acellular pertussis vaccine (also known as DTaP) combined with inactivated poliovirus vaccine (also known as IPV) is a combination vaccine that is given to protect against infections caused by diphtheria, tetanus (lockjaw), pertussis (whooping cough), and poliovirus.
 The vaccine works by causing the body to produce its own protection (antibodies) against these diseases.
-This vaccine is given only to children who are 4 to 6 years of age, and is given before the child’s 7th birthday.
+This vaccine is given only to children 4 to 6 years of age (before the child’s 7th birthday).